PikPakPik/T-YEP-600/readme.md

 We're a team of 5 students working on a project to offer our users personalized hiking routes to reach their final goal.

 # What is Smart'Hike ?
-Smart'Hike is a mobile application that allows you to create personalized hiking routes.
+Smart'Hike is a mobile application that references hiking trails on a map and provides information about them.

 # Technologies
 ![](https://img.shields.io/badge/Flutter-ED8B00?style=for-the-badge&logo=flutter&color=20232a)